4site-interactive-studios/nthp-engrid-multistep-lightbox/README.md

 - **form_color** - HEX color for the form theme.
 Default: #00679D
 - **url** - URL of the donation page.
 If set, the lightbox can auto-open on page load.
 - **closeURL** - URL to redirect to when the lightbox is closed (optional).
+- **view_more** - A link that, when clicked, expands the lightbox to reveal additional content from the paragraph that wasn't initially visible.
 - **cookie_hours** - Number of hours to not auto-open the lightbox after the user closes it.
 Default: 24
 - **id** - Custom ID for the lightbox instance (for analytics/events).